 Xenia’s body of works include the play "Ward B" (R.E Ross Trust Award), the children’s chorus "Un_labelled" (co-written with Elena Kats-Chernin/Boosey & Hawkes /Young People’s Chorus of New York City), the libretto "A thousand doors, a thousand windows" (Melbourne International Arts Festival, Singapore Arts Festival, Venice Biennale), the music-theatre work "Earth Songs" (Homart Korean Theatre/Sydney/Melbourne) and the dramatic monologue ''The MsTaken Identity'' (Adelaide Festival of Arts/Australian String Quartet).

 Xenia is a 2017 - 2018 Global Cultural Fellow, University of Edinburgh Institute of International Cultural Relations.
-She is a Visiting scholar at the School of Writing, Columbia University (New York) and has been a Writer/Scholar/Artist in residence at Peking University (Beijing), Kookmin University (Korea), and a Bundanon Estate Arts resident (Australia).
+She has been a Visiting scholar at the School of Writing, Columbia University (New York), a Writer/Scholar/Artist in residence at Peking University (Beijing), Kookmin University (Korea), and a Bundanon Estate Arts resident (Australia).
 She is a Churchill Fellow, a State Library of Victoria Creative Fellow, and the inaugural arts recipient of a Boston-Melbourne Fellowship.
 Her honors and recognitions include the R. E Ross Trust award for playwriting and the only recipient awarded multiple citations from three different categories of the Australia Council (Literature, Music and Theatre).
-Xenia has held an Australia-China Council Fellowship, two Australian-Korea Foundation awards, an Asialink award, an Ian Potter Award, and is a current holder of a Professional Writer’s award from Copyright Australia (CAL).
+Xenia has held an Australia-China Council Fellowship, two Australian-Korea Foundation awards, an Asialink award, an Ian Potter Award, a Professional Writer’s award from Copyright Australia (CAL)

-A sought after speaker, Xenia’s representational skills on cultural engagement, literature, music, and museum practice has offered her opportunities at Boston University, Northeastern University (Boston), Museums Victoria, Non-FictionNow (Melbourne and Rejykavik ), Peking University (China), Sang Myung and Kookmin Universities (Korea), the National University of Singapore (Singapore), the Shanghai Institute of Theatre (Shanghai), Monash University, Melbourne University, and Adelaide Universities (Australia).
+A sought after speaker, Xenia’s representational skills on cultural engagement, literature, music, and museum practice has offered her opportunities at International Symposium on Cultural Diplomacy (UN), Boston University, Northeastern University (Boston), Museums Victoria, Non-FictionNow (Melbourne and Rejykavik ), Peking University (China), Sang Myung and Kookmin Universities (Korea), the National University of Singapore (Singapore), the Shanghai Institute of Theatre (Shanghai), Monash University, Melbourne University, and Adelaide Universities (Australia).
 In 2016 she presented at the International Forum for Words and Music at Arizona State University, and Performers (') Present Symposium at Yong Siew Toh Conservatory of Music (Singapore) and La Salle Sia.
-Her 2017 schedule takes her to engagements at the Orpheus Institute in Belgium, Creative non-fictioNOW (Iceland), a Hambidge Residency (Georgia, USA), and an appointment as a Global Cultural Fellow, University of Edinburgh, Institute of International Cultural Relations (Scotland, UK) where she will participate in the Edinburgh Festival.
+Her 2017 schedule takes her to engagements at the Orpheus Institute in Belgium, Creative non-fictioNOW (Iceland), a Hambidge Residency (Georgia, USA), and an appointment as a Global Cultural Fellow, University of Edinburgh, Institute of International Cultural Relations (Scotland, UK).

 Xenia gives world premiere performances on four continents.
 Her appearances include the Adelaide, Melbourne, Perth, Sydney and Ten Days on the Island festivals (Australia), Aarhus Festival (Denmark), Banff Festival of Arts (Canada), Next Wave Festival, Brooklyn Academy of Music Festival (New York), Kennedy Center (Washington), Singapore Arts Festival, Gruppo Aperto Musica Oggi (Florence), Beijing Musica Acoustica, Beijing Music Festival (China) MODAFE Festival (Seoul), The Concert Hall, Esplanade Theatre on The Bay, (Singapore) and the Ljubljana Spring Festival.
 She has given the country or world premieres of some of the most influential composers of our time including Finnish composer Kaija Saariaho, American composer John Harbison, Australian composer Elena Kats-Chernin, Chinese composer Zhang Xiaofu and Korean composer Cecilia Heejong Kim.
 Xenia’s classical repertoire extends from John Dowland to the present day.
 She sings the music of the American Songbook and most especially gives special programs of Leonard Bernstein, William Bolcom, Kurt Weill and Mark Blitzstein.